thahemperor/zkhemp/README.md

 # zkhemp
-First Contract on zkSycn, testing the waters especially for Tea
+First Contract on zkSync, testing the waters especially for Tea